Antonio Delgado – NY19

 2018

-During Delgado’s campaign, he criticized Faso for his votes against the Affordable Care Act.[17]
-Faso, alongside the Congressional Leadership Fund and the National Republican Congressional Committee, launched attacks on Delgado’s former rap career,[18][19] commonly referring to Delgado as a “big city rapper.”[20]
-The New York Times Editorial Board condemned the attacks as “race-baiting.”[21]
+During the campaign, Delgado criticized Faso for voting against the Affordable Care Act.[17]
+Faso, alongside the Congressional Leadership Fund and the National Republican Congressional Committee, attacked Delgado’s former rap career,[18][19] calling Delgado as a “big-city rapper”.[20]
+The New York Times Editorial Board condemned the attacks as “race-baiting”.[21]

 2020

-Delgado ran for reelection to a second term in 2020.
-He ran unopposed in the Democratic primary and faced Republican nominee Kyle Van De Water, an attorney and former trustee of the village of Millbrook, New York.[25]
-Delgado won the general election with 192,100 votes to Van De Water’s 151,475.[26]
+Delgado ran for a second term in 2020.
+He was unopposed in the Democratic primary and defeated Republican nominee Kyle Van De Water, an attorney and former trustee of the village of Millbrook, New York,[25] in the general election with 192,100 votes to Van De Water’s 151,475.[26]

 Tenure